Attention-Based Multimodal Image Matching: Experimental Results

 \subsection{Attention maps}

-We further study the Transformer encoder self-attention mechanism by visualizing the attention weights as heatmaps.
+We further study the Transformer-Encoder self-attention mechanism by visualizing the attention weights as heatmaps.
 This allows to analyze the visual cues the encoder pays attention to.
 We show the attention heatmaps of four matching RGB and NIR pairs taken from the VIS-NIR Benchmark \cite {SiameseCrossSpectral}, originated from different scenes.
 The heatmaps are generated by upsampling the attention weights of the last encoder layer.

-The resulting attention maps are presented in Fig. \ref {fig:attention_heatmaps}, showing the encoder learns to attend to modality-invariant feature locations, paying more attention to locations consisting of object blobs or their distinctive corners and edges.
-In the first pair \ref{subfig:a}, the encoder summarizes the scene well by paying attention to both the bigger traffic sign in the middle and the second, smaller one in the background.
-In the second pair \ref{subfig:b}, the encoder attends to the distinctively shaped tree on the left, as well as the house corner, which is a good modality-invariant feature.
-The third pair \ref {subfig:c} contains two small houses and the encoder chooses to attend to both of them, also paying some attention to the grass fields in the foreground.
-In the fourth pair \ref{subfig:d}, the encoder catches and attends the car in the middle of the scenes along with parts of the background house, but misses the black motorbike in the NIR image, probably due to distinction difficulties originated from low pixel intensities.
+The resulting attention maps are presented in Fig. \ref {fig:attention_heatmaps}, showing that the encoder learns to pay more attention to locations of modality-invariant features, paying more attention to locations consisting of object blobs or their distinctive corners and edges.
+In the first pair \ref{fig:attention_heatmaps}a, the encoder summarizes the scene well by paying attention to both the bigger traffic sign in the middle and the second, smaller one in the background.
+In the second pair \ref{fig:attention_heatmaps}b, the encoder attends to the distinctively shaped tree on the left, as well as the house corner, which is a good modality-invariant feature.
+The third pair \ref {fig:attention_heatmaps}c contains two small houses, and the encoder chooses to attend to both, also paying some attention to the grass fields in the foreground.
+In the fourth pair \ref{fig:attention_heatmaps}d, the encoder catches and attends the car in the middle of the scenes along with parts of the background house, but misses the black motorbike in the NIR image, probably due to occlusion in the NIR image.